ToBiDi0410/IonicTube/README.md

 ⏰ An upcoming alternative Youtube Client for Android and IOS based on the Ionic Framework together with Vue.JS.

 ### ➕ (Planned) Features:
-- Sponsorblock
+- Modern and responsive design (similar to the original App)
-- 4K Support
+- Adblock & Sponsorblock
-- Youtube-Like Experience
+- ⚒ Player improvements (e.g faster Speed, Audio Track selection, ...)
-- Adblock
+- 📺 4K Support
-- Player improvements (e.g faster Speed, Audio Track selection, ...)
+- 🎜 Background Playback
-- Background Playback
+- 🌘 Dark & Light Mode
 - Mini Player
-- Age restricted Videos without verification
+- 🔞 Age restricted Videos without verification

 🡇 It should be worked in this order